vmware/vic-product/docs/user_doc/vic_app_dev/overview_of_vic_appdev.md

 In this scenario, the vSphere administrator has provided you with a service portal.
 This is better for you because you do not have to worry about isolation, patching, security, backup, and so on.
 It is better for the vSphere administrator because every container that you deploy is a container VM, that they can manage just like all of their other VMs.

 If you discover that you need more compute capacity, in Scenario 1, the vSphere administrator has to power down the VM and reconfigure it, or give you a new VM and let you deal with the clustering implications.
 Both of these solutions are disruptive to you.
-With vSphere Integrated Containers Engine in Scenario 2, the vSphere administrator can reconfigure the VCH in vSphere, or redeploy it with a new configuration in a way that is completely transparent to you.
+With vSphere Integrated Containers  in Scenario 2, the vSphere administrator can reconfigure the VCH in vSphere, or redeploy it with a new configuration in a way that is completely transparent to you.

 ## vSphere Integrated Containers Engine Concepts ##